cstepper/dotfiles/README.md

 2. Define an alias `dot` which you can use instead of the regular `git` when interacting with the configuration repository (i.e. the *.dotfiles* repo).
 3. Set a flag to the repository to hide files you are not explicitly tracking yet.
-   This is so that when you type `dot status` and other commands later, files you are not interested in tracking will not show up as `untracked`.
+   When you type `dot status` and other commands later, files you are not interested in tracking will not show up as `untracked`.
 4. Add the alias definition to your `.bashrc`<sup>[1](#bashrc)</sup> (file will be created if not existing yet).